Carmine Spider Mite

 Key Features

-- Microscopic oval-shaped body with eight legs in adults
+- Oval-shaped body with eight legs (six in the larval stage)

 When You’ll See Them